CLI

 af validate [agent.yaml] Validate an agent definition

-af flags [agent.yaml] Print compiled Deno permission flags
+af flags [agent.yaml] Print the Deno sandbox flags this agent runs under

 af schema Print the agent.yaml JSON Schema